remarkablemark/remarkablemark.github.io/_posts/2017/2017-10-12-check-git-dirty.md

 git diff HEAD
 ```

-> This assumes that you don't care about untracked files.
+> This assumes you don't care about untracked files.

 If files are _modified_, there will be an _output_.
 If the working directory is _clean_, there will be _no output_.

 ### conditional statement

-Here's an example of checking with a conditional statement:
+Example of checking with a conditional statement:

 ```bash
 if [[ $(git diff --stat) != '' ]]; then